-Top: Benjamin S. Turner of Alabama in US Senate along with other members of the 41st and 42nd US Congress (c1870).
+Benjamin S. Turner of Alabama in U.S. Senate along with other members of the 41st and 42nd U.S. Congress (ca. 1870).

-Bottom: Alabama House of Representative in 1931.
+Alabama House of Representative in 1931.

-leaders like James Rapier, who had served as Alabama's second African American elected to Congress in 1871, advocated for leaving the state entirely, lending his support to what became known as the "Exodus" movement.
+In response to these prevailing conditions of injustice, leaders like James Rapier, who had served as Alabama's second African American elected to Congress in 1871, advocated for leaving the state entirely, lending his support to what became known as the "Exodus" movement.
 It was estimated that as many as 1,000 African Americans from Alabama had resettled to Kansas by 1879, joined by thousands of others from other states in the south (LeForge 2010).
 While most African Americans in Alabama ultimately stayed, they faced a dehumanizing existence under the Jim Crow laws and racial terror that could be deadly.
 The Equal Justice Initiative has identified 361 lynching victims from Alabama between 1877-1950, and 12 of these crimes occurred in Montgomery county (Equal Justice Initiative 2017).
-Lynchings maintained a notion of white supremacy through violence, and the trauma was so severe that even exposure to lynching seems to have further reduced black voter turnout by 2.5 percent in the post-Reconstruction south (Jones, Toesken and Walsh 2017).
+Lynchings maintained a notion of white supremacy through violence, and the trauma was so severe that even exposure to lynching seems to have further reduced Black voter turnout by 2.5 percent in the post-Reconstruction south (Jones, Toesken and Walsh 2017).